crcn/aerial/examples/playground/README.md

 HI PRIO:

-- [ ] do NOT dispatch DOM mutations on initial load
 - [ ] localized DND for elements
 - [ ] move style to class shortcut
 - [ ] CSS inspector